Tuberculosis (TB) : Meaning, Symptoms and Treatment

 People are more likely to get infected by their family members or colleagues not from a short interaction with a stranger.
 Moreover, everyone infected is not infectious.

-Small children and people who have TB of other organs, do not spread Tuberculosis.
+Small children and people who have TB of other organs, do not spread TB.

 HIV is a virus that causes AIDS.
 HIV weakens the immune system therefore, HIV patients are more at risk of getting TB.